 Growing in faith is at the heart of all we do.
 Following Jesus is an adventure which develops in every dimension of life, however alongside practical ways to grow, we believe that we also need to learn and feed on God's word, the Bible.
-Here at All Saints we seek to offer deep, bible teaching which provides real applications for everyday life.
+Here at St. Mary's we seek to offer deep, bible teaching which provides real applications for everyday life.
 If you miss a week, then you can catch up here!

 Below you can find paper copies of recent sermons preached at our services.
 Less recent can be found under 'Archive' in the tab to the left, or here.